 · Tools such as depression screenings, health literacy assessments, and the Patient Activation Measures and how they are used by the case manager to assess their clients and create a plan of care to address any issues identified.

 · Ethical, legal, and practice standards including CMSA’s Standards of Practice, case management ethics, privacy and confidentiality, legal and regulatory requirements, informed consent, and healthcare and disability-related legislation.
 This ensures the new case manager has a thorough understanding of the legal and practice standards applicable to case management.

 · Principles of case management practice including advocacy, client self-advocacy, client self-care management, client adherence, client empowerment, client engagement, client activation, and adherence to care regimen.
-In addition, there has been basic training on behavioral change theories and stages allowing the case manager to assess the client and develop a plan of care based on the client’s stage of readiness.
+In addition, there will be basic training on behavioral change theories and stages allowing the case manager to assess the client and develop a plan of care based on the client’s stage of readiness.
 This ensures the case manager understands her role of empowering the client to make lasting changes and take charge of their health and wellbeing, in addition to giving the case manager the training and tools to do so.

 · Utilization management concepts including extensive MCG training and practice.
 This included case studies to review pre-service notification requests for medical necessity services as well as to review clinical information for concurrent reviews, extending the length of stay for inpatients as appropriate, or referrals to other network providers.

 · Training on levels of care and care settings to promote appropriate levels of care is received by the patients in a timely manner

 · Transitions of care, discharge planning, and the summary of care record including TJC Standards related to these as well as CMS CoP related to discharge planning.